- How to create Visual Filter

 You should toggle on the Is Checkbox Meta Field option, as we are dealing with meta fields.

-After that, you should set the queried field key in the Query Variable field.
-Put the Name/ID of the necessary meta field to filter the data.
+After that, you should type in the name of the meta field into the Query Variable field.
+It should be the Name/ID of the meta field you previously created to filter the data.

 How to add Visual Filter to the page